 RISC is a BVRLA online service, accessed directly via www.risconline.com

 It's simple to use at the rental counter and is available 24/7.

 RISC can be easily integrated into in-house counter systems and is currently accessible through proprietary counter systems like Rentman.
 This means that both business and leisure renters can be qualified against risk information without the need to re-key data or logging onto another software application.

 RISC is not a ‘Do Not Rent’ system – it simply provides you with relevant information about your renter, so you can make an informed decision.

-For all RISC queries contact the RISC Administrator on 01494 545714 or via email.
+For all RISC queries contact the RISC Administrator via email.

 BVRLA members are responsible for ensuring the accuracy of the data they provide and share with other BVRLA members.
 If you are aware your details are held on the RISC database and believe the details we are holding about you are inaccurate, you have the right obtain a copy of the information and to challenge it.